 Creating and editing elements

-You can find out how to create a process and use the wizard to create the first process element here.
+You can find out how to create a process and create the first process element with the wizard here.

-If you have created a data group event handler, you will already see the element in the workspace.
+If you have created a data group event handler, you will already see the element on the workspace.

 The properties dialog of the element can be opened with a double click if you want to change settings.

 Further elements can now be created - e.g. a data group action.
-Drag the element from the "Elements" area to a location close to the event handler that has already been created.
-If the new element is positioned close enough to the existing element, an arrow is displayed to indicate that a connection can now be created between the two elements.
+Drag the element from the "Elements" area close to the event handler that has already been created.
+If the new element is close enough to the existing element, an arrow is displayed to indicate that a connection can now be created between the two elements.

 The method described here can be used to create complete process chains for the automation of workflows.